The Sequence: Disbandment and aftermath

 In 1985, the group refused to renew their recording contract after a dispute with Sugar Hill Records CEO Sylvia Robinson.
 The group's dispute with the label stemmed from not being paid their royalties from the songs they wrote and recorded.
 The group also felt like the money from their royalties were being used to support other musical acts on Sugar Hill Records.
 In addition to the royalty dispute, Angie B. refused to renew her contract without a ten-thousand dollar advance, which lead to an internal dispute amongst the group members.
 The group ultimately disbanded and went their separate career paths.
 Blondy worked at a telemarketing firm in Hackensack and also continue to work with Sugar Hill Records co-founder Joe Robinson.
 She left Sugar Hill Records after witnessing Robinson being pistol-whipped during a closed-door meeting.
 Cheryl the Pearl left the music industry to pursue a career in home health care.
 Angie B. pursued a solo music career and also began working at Kiss-FM radio station in New York.
 In 1985, Angie B. began performing as Angie B. Stone and later simply Angie Stone, carrying the last name of her first husband Rodney "Lil' Rodney C" Stone.
 In 1988, she formed a music group called Vertical Hold.
 The group released two albums A Matter of Time (1993) and Head First (1995) before disbanding in 1996.

 In July 2008, Angie Stone and Cheryl the Pearl reunited and performed "Funk You Up" at the annual Essence Festival.
 Stone and Cheryl the Pearl also performed "Rapper's Delight" alongside The Sugarhill Gang.
 In September 2011, Blondy and Cheryl the Pearl reunited and release a single entitled "On Our Way to the Movies"; credited as "The Sequence featuring Blondy and Cheryl the Pearl".
 In October 2016, Angie and Blondy performed "Funk You Up" at the Capital Jazz Cruise.
 In August 2018, the group were interviewed by WLTX on the current state of hip hop music.
 In August 2019, The Sequence reunited and performed "Funk You Up" at the Neighborhood-to-Neighborhood (N2N) Festival.
 In 2020, Cheryl the Pearl released a single "Your Way My Way" on her own record label Black Bottom Entertainment.
-On March 1, 2025, Stone was killed in a car accident near Montgomery, Alabama, at the age of 63.
+On March 1, 2025, Stone was killed in a car collision near Montgomery, Alabama, at the age of 63.
+Chisholm died following a brief illness in Atlanta, on April 6, 2026, at the age of 67, leaving Cook as the lone surviving member.